By Jeanine Barone

 Under 6: Free

-For more information visit Museum of Contemporary Art Panama.
+For more information visit the Museum of Contemporary Art Panama.

 Jeanine Barone is an independent travel and food writer and consultant who specializes in off-the-beaten-track travel.
 Visit her blog: The Travel Authority